Part One, “Deep in the Corner.”

-Of all the actresses to work with D. W. Griffith – of all the major female movie stars of her generation – Blanche Sweet more than any other resists definition.
-She falls into no obvious stereotype or category — certainly not the waif-like, child-woman ”Griffith actress” – and cannot be understood by a mere superficial analysis (which I’ll avoid only if I’m lucky).
+Of all the actresses who began their film careers at the American Biograph studio in New York under the direction of D. W. Griffith — indeed of all the major female film stars of her generation — Blanche Sweet more than any other resists definition.
+She falls into no obvious stereotype or category — certainly not the waif-like, child-woman “Griffith actress`.”
 She is an icon who subverts the original meaning of ikon.
-She cannot be captured in a single portrait.
+She cannot be captured wholly in a single portrait.

-If her name is less known now than her colleagues, the Biograph alumnae Lillian Gish and Mary Pickford, it is because most of her post-Griffith work is missing and presumed lost.
-She was as popular a star as Dorothy Gish – who has likewise been mostly forgotten for the same reason (and both were bigger box-office draws than Lillian, if not Pickford).
-Blanche Sweet was one of the major stars of the mid to late 1910s, through the late 1920s.
+So now you may be wondering why, with all her accomplishments in film, is the name Blanche Sweet less known now than her colleagues, the Biograph alumnae Lillian Gish and Mary Pickford?
+It is because most of her post-Griffith work is missing and presumed lost.
+She was as popular a star as Dorothy Gish — who has likewise been mostly forgotten for the same reason (and both were bigger box-office draws than Lillian, if not Pickford).
 Her portrait appeared with regularity on the covers of the popular movie magazines of the period, along with the Gishes, the Talmadge sisters, Gloria Swanson, and more.
 We would call her an “A-list” star if she lived and worked in our time.
 But, for the most part, the similarity with her contemporaries ends there.

 She was a deeply private movie star.
 During her career, her thoughts on the movies and film acting, much less movie stardom, were guarded at best.
 Late in her life this would change significantly — she would become one of the most important and quotable veterans of early film when interviewed in the 1960s, 70s and 80s by writers, historians and documentarians.
 Almost eight decades after the nickelodeon era, she was still alive to provide first hand knowledge of early filmmaking and of the development of early film acting, and we are fortunate to have had her in-depth observations and recollections carefully recorded for posterity before the end of her life in 1986.